Canxin-ku/MineSweeper/README.md

 # MineSweeper
-My own minesweeper mini game used by Python and the kivy library\n It include 3 levels of difficulity
+My own minesweeper mini game used by Python and the kivy library